The Goodness of Milk and Tips for Optimum Benefits

 Best Food Pairings for Calcium Absorption

-You can include calcium-rich foods like cruciferous vegetables, seaweed, and dried anchovies in your meals.
+You can include calcium-rich foods such as cruciferous vegetables, seaweed, and dried anchovies in your meals.
 Cruciferous vegetables such as bok choy, kale, and broccoli have a higher calcium absorption rate than milk.
-Seaweed is another great source of calcium—ideal for vegetarians.
+Seaweed is another great source of calcium—and ideal for vegetarians.

-A small pack of almonds and dried anchovies is an excellent choice for an afternoon snack—it curbs cravings while boosting calcium intake.
-Dried anchovies are rich in phosphate, which, when combined with calcium, enhances calcium retention in the bones.
+A small package of almonds and dried anchovies is an excellent choice for an afternoon snack because it curbs cravings while boosting calcium intake.
+Dried anchovies are rich in phosphate, which, when combined with calcium, enhances calcium retention in bones.

 High-Calcium Milk